 Laurence before 1149 as a scribe Durham, University Library.
 Ms. Cosin V. III.
 1. f.
 22v.

 Josephus and Scribe Samuel Canterbury 1130 Cambridge, St, John’s College.
 Ms. A. 8, fol.
 103v.

 St John with a few helpers recording Book of Revelation Book of Hours c 1480

 Domenico Ghirlandaio Portrait of St Jerome writing in his Study from 1480

 Geofroy Tory (1480-1533) Scribe with a little divine guidance Book of Hours, Ms. Library of Congress.
 Rosenwald ms. 10 (1533)

 Apparently harried scribe writing & holding ink St. Matthew, from the Gospel Book of Archbishop Ebbo of Reims, Hautvilliers near Reims, c.
 816 - 35.
 Bibliotheque Nationale, Paris.

 This scribe appears to have very little power.
 Augustine De Civitate Dei 1100s Apprentice Everwinus + Master Hildebertus Prague, The Metropolitan Chapter Library.
 Ms. A XXI-1. f.
 153v.

-Organized scribe Ezra rewriting the Sacred Records with storage cabinet, from the Codex Amiatinus, Jarrow, early eighth century.
+Organized scribe Ezra rewriting the Sacred Records with storage cabinet, from the Codex Amiatinus, Jarrow, early 8C.
 Biblioteca Medicea-Laurenziana, Florence.

 A leaf from the Skevra Evangeliary (Lviv Evangeliary) 1198